 You can access any basic technology in a classroom on your own, as long as you have the room reserved.
 Basic technology means just the projector system.
 If you need any additional tech services you will need to request support from Student Production Services.

 Learn how to use the classroom systems any number of ways.
 Check out the training online or scheudle a visit to one of your group meetings.
 Classroom Technology Services website has all the details available.
 And remember, this is a privilege.
 Groups who damage Classroom Technology will be held responsible and may lose access privileges or be charged a fine.
 Support for CTS on the weekends is limited so please plan accordingly.

 One-day parking passes for the Lower Bridge Lot are available through the Student Activities Business Office (SABO) for $8 each.
 They are paid for with a Funds Transfer.
 Passes are picked up at SABO.
 Complete the form as a transfer to another student organization to account number 56000.

-Parking passes for all other core campus parking lots are available for $10 each through an ISR to Parking & Transportation Services.
+Parking passes for all other core campus parking lots are available for $10 each through a Payment Request Form to Parking & Transportation Services.
 Complete the contact form to Parking with the date, lot, and number of passes.
 Submit your ISR to process payment.
 You will pick up the passes directly from Parking after payment has been processed.

 Parking and Transportation Services

 1019 Commonwealth Ave (note: there is no longer an office in the GSU)